luizpvas/explicit/README.md

 # Defining requests

-You define request specs by instantiating `Explicit::Request`.
-The following methods are available:
+Call `Explicit::Request.new` to define a request.
+The following methods are
+available:

 - `get(path)` - Adds a route to the request.
 Use the syntax `/:param` for path params.